fac27/AI-Kan/README.md

 - Although the magic login is working, "/project" is not a protected route.
 - We are working in parallel on the api call to openai and returning better and better quality data, however this is not hooked up to the main application yet.
-- Although this is a planned functionality, you can not yet edit Tasks or Issues, and all other interactions (checkboxes, accordions etc.) are not yet working.
 - Edits do not persist between refreshes.

 ## What does work

-- Magic link login
+- Magic link login (locally)
 - Information rendered to page from example data
-- Context and reducer applied
+- Tasks and issues editing and checking (done)

 ## Collaborating
 In order to collaborate to this project, or code review, follow these steps: